near/docs/docs/develop/basics/hackathon-guide.md

 redirect you to your NEAR Wallet and save your `testnet` account keys locally. _Look for them in a hidden file under your HOME folder (`~/.near-credentials`)_

-4) Try `create-near-app`!
-Run `npx create-near-app your-awesome-project` in your terminal. _(Note: this requires [Node.js](https://nodejs.org/en/).)_ This is the easiest way to launch a fullstack app on the NEAR blockchain in under 5 minutes.

 4) Head to [NEAR Examples](https://near.dev) and test out some example applications.
 You can clone and play around with the code or simply click on the Gitpod button to launch an online instance!